tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ---
 # Authentication

-When making REST Calls to Azure Communication Services(ACS), authentication is required.
-When you use our SDKs, they will provide authentication to requests automatically.
-When you're making requests manually using your own REST client, you need to handle authentication yourself.
+When making REST Calls to Azure Communication Services(ACS), several steps are required to authenticate properly.
+Our SDKs, will handle this automatically but when you're making requests manually you need to handle authentication yourself.

 ## Types of Authentication